imagej/imagej.github.io/_pages/software/imagej2.md

 ### Improved image I/O with the SCIFIO library

 ImageJ2 uses the [SCIFIO](/software/scifio) library (SCientific Image Format Input and Output) by default for most image input tasks.
-You can change this behavior at any time by running {% include bc content='Edit | Options | ImageJ2'%} and modifying the *Use SCIFIO when opening files* option.
+You can change this behavior at any time by running {% include bc path='Edit | Options | ImageJ2'%} and modifying the *Use SCIFIO when opening files* option.

 For further details, see the [SCIFIO](/software/scifio) page.